AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 as multi-dimensional arrays of the shape specified by the additional integer arguments.
 Note that Fortran takes arguments by reference unless the :fortran:`value` keyword is used.
 So an integer argument on the Fortran side matches an integer pointer on the C++ side.
 Thanks to Fortran 2003, function name mangling is easily achieved by declaring the Fortran function as :fortran:`bind(c)`.

-AMReX provides many macros for passing an FArrayBox’s data into Fortran/C. For example
+AMReX provides many macros for passing an FArrayBox's data into Fortran/C. For example

 .. highlight:: c++